George Rogers Clark

 Erected 1984 by Kentucky Historical Society Kentucky Department of Transportation.
 (Marker Number 1753.)

 Credits.
-This page was last revised on January 5, 2017.
-This page originally submitted on April 7, 2015, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 386 times since then and 23 times this year.
+This page was last revised on May 31, 2019.
+It was originally submitted on April 7, 2015, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 499 times since then and 3 times this year.
 Last updated on January 2, 2017, by Pat Filippone of Stockton, California.
 Photos: 1. submitted on April 7, 2015, by Don Morfe of Baltimore, Maryland.
 2. submitted on January 2, 2017, by Pat Filippone of Stockton, California.
-3, 4, 5. submitted on April 7, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+3. submitted on April 7, 2015, by Don Morfe of Baltimore, Maryland.
+4. submitted on May 31, 2019, by Allen C. Browne of Silver Spring, Maryland.
+5, 6. submitted on April 7, 2015, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.